sharma7056/renuinde577project/SupervisedLearning/9 - Support Vector Machines (SVMs)/README.md

 * Find boundaries (or hyperplane) that correctly separate the classes for the training data
 * Picks the one that has the maximum distance from the closest data points

+## Kernel Trick

+The kernel trick is a critical enhancement for SVMs, allowing them to perform well in non-linear scenarios.
+Kernels transform the original input data into a higher-dimensional space where a linear separator might be found.
+Common kernels include:

+Linear Kernel: No transformation is needed, suitable for linearly separable data.
+Polynomial Kernel: Transforms data by considering polynomial combinations of features.
+Radial Basis Function (RBF): Can handle complex, nonlinear relationships by measuring the distance between points in a transformed feature space.
+Sigmoid Kernel: Similar to the activation function used in neural networks.

+- Multiclass Classification
+While inherently designed for binary classification, SVM can be extended to handle multiple classes using strategies such as:
+One-vs-All (OvA): Trains a single classifier per class, with the samples of that class as positive samples and all other samples as negatives.
+One-vs-One (OvO): Trains a classifier for every pair of classes.
+A voting scheme is then used to decide the most voted class

 ---

+This sub-repository demonstrates the implementation of Support Vector Machines algorithms.

 Contents of **Support Vector Machines (SVMs)**